 - Indian industries were given the freedom to import capital goods like machinery and raw materials from foreign countries.

 - Previously, the government used to fix the maximum production capacity of industries.
-Now, the industries could diversify their production capacities and reduce production cost.
+Now, the industries could diversify their production capacities and reduce production costs.
 Industries are now free to decide this based on market requirements.

 - Abolition of restrictive trade practices: Previously, companies with assets worth more than Rs.100 crore were classified as MRTP firms (as per Monopolies and Restrictive Trade Practices (MRTP) Act 1969), and were subject to severe restrictions.
 These were lifted.